SpadyDong/ImageLidarAlign-KITTI/README.md

 # ImageLidarAlign
-Align image and lidar points for kitti odometry datasets.
+This simple tool demonstrates how to align images and lidar scans for kitti odometry datasets and support C++, Python and Matlab.